 Declare Function nibble Lib "usrdll" (ByVal B As Byte, bit1 As Byte, bit2 As Byte, bit3 As Byte, bit4 As Byte) As Byte

 The function accesses the Fce property by the above introduced way of the loaded library.
 Let's have a "MyDll" object of the PmDll type, located in the "Lib" folder.
-If we want to call its function "factor", we can write:
+If we want to call its function "factor", then we can write:

 Dim f, g, oFce